timaris/Wirecloud_Components/ngsi-chat-op(by_tim)_1.0.2-operator/README.md

 This is an operator developed to provide NGSI functionality to the basic-chat widget.
-It send messages to a chat room using entities typed as ChatMessage, creating an instance per message.
+It sends messages to a chat room using entities typed as ChatMessage, creating an instance per message.
 It also subscribes to such entities, sending them back to the widget for it to receive the messages.

 Messages contain hash of the email of the sender (gravatar mail hash) and the text itself.
 The hash can be used to obtain the profile picture associated with the sender.